MicrosoftDocs/windows-itpro-docs/windows/deployment/volume-activation/install-vamt.md

 1. In the **Specify SQL Server install location** screen under **INSTALL LOCATION \*:**, specify an install location or use the default path, and then select the **Install** button.

-1. Once the installation is complete, in the **Installation Has completed successfully!** page, under **INSTANCE NAME**, note the instance name for the installation
+1. Once the installation is complete, in the **Installation Has completed successfully!** page, under **INSTANCE NAME**, note the instance name for the installation.
+The instance name will be used later in the [Configure VAMT to connect to SQL Server Express or full SQL Server](#configure-vamt-to-connect-to-sql-server-express-or-full-sql-server) section.

 1. Once the instance name has been noted, select the **Close** button, and then select the **Yes** button to confirm exiting the installer.